cmrfrd/numpy_shape_typing-/README.md

     return ravel(Axb)
 ```

-For accessibility and reproducibility, a devcontainer + docker is provided.
+For accessibility and reproducibility, a devcontainer is provided.

 ## How to run